Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Model pool management* → maintains a set of validated and pre-configured models, selectable by the customer.
 Only one model is active per tenant at any time.
 - *Platform layer* → provides cross-functional support services and includes: Resource Management & Scaling: Dynamic allocation of computational resources (CPU, GPU, RAM, storage), load-based auto-scaling, and service lifecycle management.

-The services are sized per GPU unit:

-- for AI SLM service each unit consists of 1 partition NVIDIA H100 GPU.
-- for AI SLM service each unit consists of 3 NVIDIA H100 GPUs.

 The service offers the following advantages:

 - *Technological accessibility* → access to no-code Generative AI technology solutions.